How’s that for a subject line?

 Most of these would have been fine if I knew and trusted the sender, but they all came from people whose names weren’t immediately familiar to me.

-But you can’t assume people are going to do that.
+But you can’t assume your email recipients are going to do that.

 They’ll probably glance…decide…and then delete, or simply move on without reading.